AngleProtocol/angle-docs/governance/angle-dao.md

 Once proposals have been discussed, they can be voted on Angle voting module.
 This module is deployed on Ethereum and is based largely on [OpenZeppelin Governor Bravo contracts](https://docs.openzeppelin.com/contracts/4.x/governance#proposal_lifecycle) that Compound or Uniswap rely on among others.

 Practically speaking, through this system, anyone with enough voting power can submit a proposal to Angle governance smart contracts, under the form of onchain code.
 For any submitted proposal, there is a delay before it goes into effect.
-Once this delay is passed, veANGLE holders or their delegates can vote on the submitted code.
+Once this delay is passed, ANGLE holders or their delegates can vote on the submitted code.

 {% hint style="warning" %}
 There is no front interface available to submit proposals.
 The [angle-governance](https://github.com/AngleProtocol/angle-governance) repository comes with prepared scripts and helpers to facilitate the submission of proposals onchain.
 {% endhint %}

-If a majority of veANGLE holders vote in favor of a proposal, and if the amount of voters with respect to the total supply of veANGLE at the start of the vote is big enough, proposals can then be pushed to the execution module of the protocol.
+If a majority of ANGLE holders vote in favor of a proposal, and if the amount of voters with respect to the total supply of ANGLE at the start of the vote is big enough, proposals can then be pushed to the execution module of the protocol.
 If there is no majority of support or no quorum for the proposal, then it is simply cancelled and cannot lead to any onchain modification of the protocol's state.

 Angle is by essence a cross-chain protocol with multiple contracts deployed across various networks.
 The hub for Angle governance is Ethereum, this is where the voting module of the protocol is deployed.
-Typically, veANGLE holders can vote on Ethereum for proposals that concern modules of the protocol deployed on Optimism.
+Typically, ANGLE holders can vote on Ethereum for proposals that concern modules of the protocol deployed on Optimism.

 #### Delegation

-Participating in Angle onchain governance votes means owning veANGLE tokens.
-Any veANGLE token holder can participate in a governance vote without having to take any specific action beyond just voting.
+Participating in Angle onchain governance votes means owning ANGLE tokens.
+Any ANGLE token holder can participate in a governance vote without having to take any specific action beyond just voting.

-Note that to be eligible to participate in a vote, you need to have secured a veANGLE position before the start of the vote.
-For every vote, the balance of veANGLE eligible to vote that is looked into is that at the timestamp at which the vote started.
-If you get some veANGLE after this timestamp, your balance will not be taken into account in the vote.
+Note that to be eligible to participate in a vote, you need to have secured a ANGLE position before the start of the vote.
+For every vote, the balance of ANGLE eligible to vote that is looked into is that at the timestamp at which the vote started.
+If you get some ANGLE after this timestamp, your balance will not be taken into account in the vote.

 Due to the onchain nature of it, voting comes with a gas cost.
-Angle governance comes with a delegation feature that lets any veANGLE holder delegate its voting power to another address so that it does not have to worry about participating in every vote.
+Angle governance comes with a delegation feature that lets any ANGLE holder delegate its voting power to another address so that it does not have to worry about participating in every vote.

 Once you have delegated to an address, you can at anytime delegate back to yourself to get your voting power.
 If you have never delegated your voting power, you do not need to delegate to yourself to participate in voting.

-Note that due to how the veANGLE contract works, if you have delegated voting power, if you lock more ANGLE or increase the duration of your lock, you have to delegate your voting weight again.

 #### Advanced features

 Angle voting module comes with several add-ons with respect to the base `GovernorBravo` implementation from Compound or Uniswap

 - **Fractional voting:** Angle Governance makes use of [ScopeLift’s fractional voting](https://github.com/ScopeLift/flexible-voting/blob/master/src/GovernorCountingFractional.sol).
 This allows for users to split their voting power between for/against/abstain.
 It also allows smart contracts/custodians to pass through the voting power to liquidity providers based on their relative LP stake.
-- **Short-circuit:** It may be the case that the voting period is too short if a majority of veANGLE holders have already expressed their votes.
+- **Short-circuit:** It may be the case that the voting period is too short if a majority of ANGLE holders have already expressed their votes.
 Angle governance system enables votes to finish before the end if an oustanding majority of voters voted in favor.
 - **Preventing late quorum:** If someone votes on a proposal and causes it to reach quorum right before the end of the voting period, then voting period can be extended for a period
-- **Relative quorums:** quorums are expressed as fractions of the total veANGLE voting power
+- **Relative quorums:** quorums are expressed as fractions of the total ANGLE voting power

 #### Parameters

 With all this in mind, Angle voting module has been deployed with the following parameters:

-- `proposalThreshold = 100k veANGLE`: amount of veANGLE tokens needed to create an onchain governance proposal
+- `proposalThreshold = 100k ANGLE`: amount of ANGLE tokens needed to create an onchain governance proposal
-- `quorum = 20%`: This is the share of the veANGLE tokens which must be voting on a vote for it to be actually valid.
+- `quorum = 20%`: This is the share of the ANGLE tokens which must be voting on a vote for it to be actually valid.
 - `votingDelay = 24h`: amount of time between which a proposal is posted and vote on it starts.
 - `votingPeriod = 4 days`: period of time during which it is possible to vote.
 - `voteExtension = 3 hours`: how long a vote can be extended if someone causes it to reach quorum right before the end of the vote.